learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ### componentDidMount

-Similarily to its the method befor it, **componentDidMount** is also only called once, but immediately *after* the `render()` method has taken place.
-That means that the HTML for the React component has been rendered into the DOM and can be accessed if neccessary.
+Similarily to the method above, **componentDidMount** is also only called once, but immediately *after* the `render()` method has taken place.
+That means that the HTML for the React component has been rendered into the DOM and can be accessed if necessary.
 This method is used to perform any DOM manipulation of data-fetching that the component might need.

 If you were at a picnic, this is the moment just after you've laid out your blanket.
 You would use this time to set up any